 - You must act on behalf of individual users in your Productboard space (e.g., sync items as a specific user for correct permissions and audit).

-If you require end-user sign-in or interactive consent, use a standard OAuth authorization_code
+If you require end-user sign-in or interactive consent, use a standard OAuth authorization_code flow instead.

 How it works (at a glance)